egovernment/egovernment.github.io/_documentation/codebase/model-eregistrations.markdown

 The flow of Part B is fully represented by Processing steps.
 Steps can be configured to run in any order and also to be in parallel against each other.

-All service steps are defined at `processingSteps.map`, then all _applicable_ are accessible at `processingSteps.applicable` collection.
+All service steps are defined at `processingSteps.map`, then all _applicable_ steps are accessible at `processingSteps.applicable` collection.

 When file (business process) passes all steps, it is marked as an _approved_, which makes it _closed_.
 Other scenario of getting file closed is to reject it.
 It may happen if e.g. someone sends registration as a joke (e.g. sending pictures of Mickey Mouse).
 In such case officers do not ask for corrections but just permanently reject the file.